chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 What if buying votes got exponentially more expensive?
 That's quadratic voting's elegant solution.
 Want 100 votes?
 Pay for 10,000 tokens.
 Want 1,000 votes?
 Now you need 1,000,000 tokens.
 The math is simple: cost = votes², but the implications are profound.

 Suddenly, it's cheaper for 100 people to cast 10 votes each (total cost: 10,000 tokens) than for one whale to cast 1,000 votes alone (cost: 1,000,000 tokens).
 The system naturally encourages broader participation while making whale manipulation prohibitively expensive.
-Gitcoin has used this mechanism to distribute millions in grants, proving it works at scale.
+In practice, quadratic voting has been piloted in smaller settings; Gitcoin, however, has distributed millions via quadratic funding, which matches donations to amplify broad community support.

 #### 3. Reputation-Based Systems: Earning Your Voice